whatsa4/celestia.org/src/pages/markdown-pages/learn/modular-settlement-layers.md

 # Summary
-* A settlement layer is a blockchain that has a two-way trust minimized bridge with a rollup or any rollup hybrid, such as a validium or volition.
+* A settlement layer is a blockchain used in either of the following ways; providing finality for transactions or as a bridging hub.
 * Settlement layers provide multiple purposes for rollups, which include proof verification & dispute resolution, a hub to facilitate cross-rollup bridging, and a source of liquidity.
 * An optimal settlement layer can provide maximal block space for execution layers by disincentivizing applications from deploying on the settlement layer.
 * By introducing fraud or validity proofs, a settlement layer can enhance the security of light clients, allowing them to verify valid or invalid blocks.